ampache/ampache.org-api/docs/index.md

 All binary methods will not return XML/JSON responses. they will either return the requested file/data or an HTTP error code.

+For information about about how playback works and what a client can expect from Ampache check out [API Media Methods](https://ampache.org/api/api-media-methods)

 @return (HTTP 200 OK)

 @throws (HTTP 400 Bad Request)

 @throws (HTTP 404 Not Found)

+@throws (HTTP 416 Range Not Satisfiable)

 * download
 * get_art